 - Shipping procedures are also more complex, given the increased distances and the need to cross borders.
 See international transport and distribution.

 - Cultural differences can be a concern.
 Understanding the business and social practices of your supplier's country can help build trust and develop relationships.
-Remember also that UK consumers may judge you on the business practices of your suppliers.
 Read more about entering overseas markets.

 - Managing the supply chain can be challenging.
 Consider how many suppliers you need.
-Over-reliance on key suppliers can result in problems is one of them goes down.
-If you have too many suppliers, your managerial burden will increase.
+Over-reliance on key suppliers can result in problems if one of them goes down.
+On the other hand, having too many supplier may be difficult to manage.
 See how to manage your suppliers.

-- Cashflow issues can crop up since it usually takes longer to deal with overseas suppliers than with the domestic ones.
+- Cashflow issues can crop up since payments usually take longer with overseas suppliers.
 You may need to send cash out earlier for advanced payments and have it tied up for longer, which can affect your liquidity and working capital.

 Keep in mind that the origin of your goods can affect the level of duty you pay.
 Some goods attract a preferential rate of duty, so check the source of your supplier's raw materials.
-The best way to do this is to visit your suppliers - see rules of origin for imported and exported goods.
+See rules of origin for imported and exported goods.